IndexFziQ/Diffusion4NLP-Papers/README.md

 A paper list about diffusion models for natural language processing.

 **Update News:**
+- Nov.
+9, 2022, Add 3 pre-print papers.
-Oct.
+- Oct.
 18, 2022, Add papers that attempt to apply diffusion models for NLP from scratch.

 ### Conference Paper